UPTokenizing/digitalIdentity/README.md

   4. Following with the **Deployment** instructions explained in file README.md within folder [digitalIdentity/](https://github.com/UPTokenizing/digitalIdentity/tree/main/digitalIdentity).
   5. After digital Identity, follow the **Deployment** instructions explained in file README.md within folder [users/](https://github.com/UPTokenizing/digitalIdentity/tree/main/users).
   6. After digital Identity, follow the **Deployment** instructions explained in file README.md within folder [scholarCurriculum/](https://github.com/UPTokenizing/digitalIdentity/tree/main/scholarCurriculum). **NOTE**
-  7. Lastly, follow the **Deployment** instructions explained in file README.md within the folders of for the user interactions [frontendBirthCertificate/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendBirthCertificate), [frontendIdentityDigital/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendIdentityDigital), [frontendUsersInteface/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendUsersInteface), [frontendScholarCurriculum/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendScholarCurriculum).
+  7. Lastly, follow the **Deployment** instructions explained in file README.md within the folders of for the user interactions [frontendBirthCertificate/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendBirthCertificate), [frontendIdentityDigital/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendIdentityDigital), [frontendUsersInterface/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendUsersInteface), [frontendScholarCurriculum/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendScholarCurriculum).

   > **NOTE:** If the project is within a local machine, the MySQL container should start running after the *`scholarCurriculum`* container (This is for the IP assignation).

+  #### **NOTE:**  After completing the installation and deployment process, the next step is going to the users web page at the route /registerGovernment (for example, PUBLIC_IP:5512/registerGovernment) and register the initial critical user of the system.
+Then, follow the [User Manual](https://github.com/UPTokenizing/digitalIdentity/blob/main/UserManual.pdf).

 You can execute the following command in the host operating system to check if every service is ok: